 MANDATORY Exam 2: Wed.
 June 24th - 6:30 -8:30 PM

 MANDATORY Exam 3: Wed.
 July 15th 6:30 -8:30 PM

 Major objectives of this course:

-COURSE OBJECTIVES: This course is organized in thirds with a live, in-person evening exam given at the end of each third to assess your mastery of the content presented.
-The cumulative final exam is given concurrently with the exam for the last third of the course (for a total of three live exam sessions).
-These exams may be taken at the the Stony Brook West Campus, the Stony Brook Manhattan campus or prior arrangements can be made for other national approved remote testing sites.
-All other features of the course are online and delivered through Blackboard.
-The content of the course is accessible to you via video lectures, lecture Power Points for note taking, and through readings in the 9th Edition of the Campbell Biology textbook.
+COURSE OBJECTIVES: This course is organized in thirds with an evening exam given at the end of each third to assess your mastery of the content presented.
+The cumulative final exam is given concurrently with the exam for the last third of the course (for a total of three exam sessions).
+T The content of the course is accessible to you via video lectures, lecture Power Points for note taking, and through readings in the 11th Edition of the Campbell Biology textbook.

 Multiple choice sample questions covering challenging content will be the basis of your discussions with peers in the asynchronous discussion groups.
 Two posts per week discussing these questions with your colleagues are required.
 This portion of your work will also serve as a powerful study aid for mastery of key concepts and performing well on the exams as well as to increase your critical thinking and communication skills.
 Grading for this portion of the course will consist of the assessment of your critical thinking and application skills as guided by the discussion board rubric.